negarhonarvar/DoodleJump/README.md

 # Doodle Jump Game (Assembly x86)

 In This Repository I Implemented a simple version of doodle jump game with red squared-shape bugs , green broken platforms and white platfroms.
-The Main charachter of the game you get to play with is a with rounded ball which can be moved to left or right with j and k bottoms.
+The Main charachter of the game you get to play with is a white rounded ball which can be moved to left or right with j and k bottoms.

 # How to Run The Game